 UNDER 8 PROGRAM:

-Introductory Sailing Lessons - to get younger children comfortable on the water.
+Introductory Sailing Lessons are offered to increase the comfort of younger children on the water.
 Under 8 sailors will be in a boat with an instructor to begin to learn the basics of sailing under close supervision.
-Classes meet Thursday’s, 9am – 11:30am.
+Classes meet Thursdays, 9am – 11:30am.

-Please refer to the AYC STP outline available at the AYC website under the AYC STP tab, or available in hard copy at the Front Desk for a more detailed description of the program sections.
+Please refer to the JP outline available at the AYC website under the JP tab, or available in hard copy at the Front Desk for a more detailed description of the program sections.
 Periodic communications will be made by the Program Director to participants and their parents.
-Participants in the AYC STP shall be age 8 on or before September 1 (or entering third grade).
+Participants in the JP shall be age 8 on or before September 1 (or entering third grade).

 Participation in a JP section will be determined by a participant’s interest and an assessment of their skill by the Program’s Coaches.
 Participant’s progress will be reviewed at the end of each two-week session for consideration of section changes.
 The sections are:

 Opti 1: (appropriate for ages 8 to 15): Opti 1 will focus on the basics of sailing for beginners up to sailors who can tack and gybe in complete control in winds up to 10 knots.
 Will focus on making sailing fun while staying safe, learning boat parts, rigging, points of sail, body position, boat handling, capsizing, docking, basic navigation and seamanship.
-Tennis and swimming are integral parts of this section.
+Tennis is an integral part of this section.
 Schedule runs Monday through Thursdays 9:00 am until 3:30 pm.

 Opti 2: (appropriate for ages 10 to 15): Opti 2 will build on mastery of Opti 1, develop advanced sailing skills which will include being able to rig and de-rig an Opti independently, master basic knots, be held to a high standard of boat care, and a clear understanding of how to power and de-power under varying conditions.
 Sailors will learn to have a constant awareness of wind, body position and be able to use a tiller extension.
 May join in local racing if interested and approved by coaches.
 Tennis is an integral component of this section.
-Swimming will only be required if determined necessary to meet safety skill expectation.
 Schedule runs Monday through Thursday from 9 am until 3:30 pm.

-420-1: (appropriate for ages 13 to 16): 420-1 will build on the mastery of basic skills, but in a two-person sloop design boat and admittance is based on ability and performance in Opti 2’s or Opti Racing.
+Cruising Class (formerly 420-1): (appropriate for ages 13 to 16): Cruising Class will build on the mastery of basic skills, but in a two-person sloop design boat and admittance is based on ability and performance in Opti 2’s or Opti Racing.
 Although this class may have participants who are interested in participating in local regattas; the focus of the class is to continue to develop a passion for recreational sailing and the sea.
 Curriculum will include non-sailing oriented sessions and educational experiences.
-The 420’s would not participate in the frequent regattas planned for the 420 Racing program.
+The Cruisers would not participate in the frequent regattas planned for the 420 Racing program.
 Tennis, if elected, has two options: Stroke Development or Advanced Tennis Drills for our more advanced players.
-420-1 tennis players will be encouraged to compete in senior division of the parents’ tournament, and to play matches in the Friday afternoon Interclub competitions, and to join Monday Night Teen Tennis.
-Schedule runs Monday through Friday from 11:30am until 5:00 pm.
+Tennis players will be encouraged to compete in senior division of the parents’ tournament, and to play matches in the Friday afternoon Interclub competitions and to join other tennis-related Club activities.
+Schedule runs Monday through Friday from 11:30am until 4:30 pm.

 Opti Racing (appropriate for ages 10 to 15) and 420 Racing: (appropriate for ages 14 to 18): Participation in Race Teams is available for participants that have demonstrated the skills necessary to participate in an advanced racing program and who have been accepted for admission by the Program Director and Coaches.
 Candidates may apply and admission deferred by the Director and Coaches.
 This course will focus on boat handling, racing rules, tactics and strategy.
 Sailors are encouraged to participate in all local regattas and travel regattas during the program time.
 Advanced level coaching will focus on understanding and practicing racing rules, specific racing tactics, mark rounding, currents, wind shifts and team racing.
 Participants must commit to full season participation.
 Tennis, if elected, has two options: Stroke Development or Advanced Tennis Drills for our more advanced players.
-Racing tennis players will be encouraged to compete in senior division of the parents’ tournament, and to play matches in the Friday afternoon Interclub competitions, and to join Monday Night Teen Tennis.
-Schedule runs Monday through Friday from 11:30 am until 5:00 pm.
+Tennis players will be encouraged to compete in senior division of the parents’ tournament, and to play matches in the Friday afternoon Interclub competitions, and other tennis-relate club activities.
+Schedule runs Monday through Friday from 11:30 am until 4:30 pm.

-To better foster the communal nature of the AYC STP, lunch is provided as part of the tuition and participants are expected to attend the lunch session with their respective class.
+To better foster the communal nature of the AYC JP, lunch is provided as part of the tuition and participants are expected to attend the lunch session with their respective class.
 Daily offerings will be from the AYC’s Snack Bar.
-Primary lunch meal is covered by the Junior Program tuition but other food or beverage purchases will be the responsibility of the Junior Program participant’s member’s account.
+Primary lunch meal is covered by the Junior Program tuition.

 US SAILING SAFE POWERBOAT HANDLING COURSE